NetBox Branching Best Practices

 When to Work in Branches vs. Main

-With this architecture in mind, it is important to decide whether to work in branches or in the main branch.
+With this architecture in mind, it is important to decide whether to work in branches or directly in main.

-Branching includes conflict resolution, which helps identify objects that have been changed in both the main branch and other branches.
+Branching includes conflict resolution, which helps identify objects that have been changed in both main and a branch.
 This information is presented to the user during sync and merge actions, and users are asked to explicitly accept that they will overwrite the state of some objects.
 This action is analogous to forcing a merge in Git.

 Consider the following scenario (using Site as an example object, though it applies to any object):